 One of the most common symptoms of bronchiestasis is phlegm, however you may also experience coughing with blood, shortness of breath, general malaise or chest pain.

-What to do: Although there is no cure for this condition, treatment can be recommended to reduce symptoms.
+How to treat: Although there is no cure for this condition, treatment can be recommended to reduce symptoms.
 It may involve the use of antibiotics and bronchodilators to facilitate breathing.

 Learn about the different home remedies you can use to get rid of your phlegm faster.